 The Debtors also retained certain additional professionals.
 KPMG, LLC was engaged as Auditors.
-Mintz, Levin, Cohn, Ferris, Glovsky & Popeo, P.C. was retained as special counsel to advise on the Debtors' participation in US Family Health Plan.6 The Debtors also
+Mintz, Levin, Cohn, Ferris, Glovsky & Popeo, P.C. was retained as special counsel to advise on the Debtors' participation in US Family Health Plan.
+The Debtors also received authority to retain ordinary course professionals providing a range of legal services including advice on the following: landlord/tenant law; Employment Retirement Income Security Act ("ERISA"), environmental and municipal law, behavioral health law, and various other essential bodies of law relevant to the Debtors' operations.

-4 At the time of commencement of these Chapter 11 Cases, the Debtors retained Shattuck Hammond Partners, which was a division of Morgan Keegan & Company, Inc. During the Chapter 11 Cases, Shattuck Hammond Partners formally began operating under the name of Morgan Keegan & Company, Inc.
+&lt;sup>4 At the time of commencement of these Chapter 11 Cases, the Debtors retained Shattuck Hammond Partners, which was a division of Morgan Keegan & Company, Inc. During the Chapter 11 Cases, Shattuck Hammond Partners formally began operating under the name of Morgan Keegan & Company, Inc.